-- Dedicate staff to motor vehicle theft and develop their expertise; - Utilize vertical prosecution; and - Assist in the coordination of investigations within the county and work closely with law enforcement.
+- o Dedicate staff to motor vehicle insurance fraud and develop their expertise - Utilize vertical prosecution; and - Assist in the coordination of investigations within the county and work closely with law enforcement.

 Within each county: As is the case in law enforcement efforts, the coordination among agencies through an informal or a formal task force approach can result in greater effectiveness in implementing methods of detection, apprehension, and prosecution.
 Experience has shown that it is essential for the district attorney's office to be a primary partner, especially from the beginning of more complex, undercover or long-term investigations.
 Inclusion of state agencies with missions relevant to the targeted crimes is also essential, as it provides additional manpower, intelligence and the prevention of overlapping or competing investigations.
-This includes the utilization of the Secure Automated Fast Event Tracking Network (SAFETNet).